Cross-domain Compositing with Pretrained Diffusion Models: Conclusions

 \section{Conclusions}

-We have presented a technique for cross-domain compositing, using pre-trained diffusion models.
-Through various quantitative and qualitative studies, we have shown that the technique is effective for seamlessly merging partial images from distinct visual domains for different applications, such as image modification, object integration, and data augmentation for single-view reconstruction.
+We presented a technique for cross-domain compositing, using pre-trained diffusion models.
+Our approach works at inference time, requiring no fine-tuning or optimization.
+Through various quantitative and qualitative studies, we demonstrated that our technique is effective for seamlessly merging partial images from distinct visual domains across different applications, including: image modification, object integration, and data augmentation for SVR.

 The use of diffusion models for compositing should not be taken for granted.
-Diffusion models are typically trained on the whole image, and hence they excel in various applications applied globally over the entire image rather than on local regions of an image.
+Diffusion models are typically trained on the whole image, and hence they excel in global applications which consider the entire image, rather than local regions.
 However, models that were trained on a large number of domains have the innate capacity to compose coherent images from separate partial results.
 Our Cross-domain Compositing technique is based on these characteristics of large conditional diffusion models.

 An interesting future work is extending cross-domain composition and its application to video.
-While many of the principles that were used for images can be easily extended to video, the maintenance of the temporal coherence along the video remains challenging.
+While many principles that were used for images can be easily extended to video, the maintenance of the temporal coherence along the video remains challenging.

 { \textbf{Appendix}}